What is a personal injury claim?

 How long do personal injury claims usually take?

-The time it takes to reach a settlement in a successful claim can vary widely.
-It depends on how complex your claim is, the type, severity and circumstances of your injuries.
-It also depends on how long it takes to gather all the necessary medical evidence.
+The time it takes to reach a settlement in a successful claim can vary significantly.
+It depends on how complex your claim is, the type, severity and circumstances of your injuries plus the time it takes to gather all the necessary medical evidence.

 Is there a time limit for making my personal injury claim?